 How Important is RAM speed for gaming?

 Now that we’ve established that higher frequency RAM does not necessarily impact overall system performance, what impact does it have on gaming benchmarks and/or frame rates?
 Well, from what we’ve been able to find, very little.
 If you go back to a previous post on VRAM, you’ll recall that when using a discrete graphics card, it’s the video RAM – both quantity and speed – that directly impacts gaming performance.
 In many instances, system RAM will largely not be used when gaming.
-So in addition to the reasons mentioned earlier, this is another reason why RAM frequency has only the very smallest impact on gaming performance specifically, as the chart below illustrates.
+So in addition to those mentioned earlier, this is another reason why RAM frequency has only the very smallest impact on gaming performance specifically, as the chart below illustrates.

 What downsides are there to using faster RAM?